 A work based upon one or more preexisting works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
 "A work consisting of editorial revisions, annotations, elaborations, or other modifications . . . is a derivative work.”
 (Source: U.S. Copyright Law, Title 17, Section 101)

-A type of content management system that stores, manages, and preserves digital content so that it can later be searched and retrieved, supporting research and learning.
+A type of content management system that stores, manages, and preserves digital content so that it can later be searched and retrieved, in order to support research and learning.
 A digital repository can be subject- or institution-specific.
 (Source: JISC.ac.uk)

 Also known as DRM, this class of technologies is used to track, limit, and control uses of digital items.
 The goal for DRM technologies is to prevent copyright infringement of digital content, restricting the ability to make copies of the content, and making it difficult for DRM-protected content to be shared over computer or telecommunication networks.
 (Source: Encyclopedia Britannica http://www.britannica.com/EBchecked/topic/1055407/digital-rights-management-DRM/)

 A comprehensive online directory of Open Access scientific and scholarly journals.
 The directory aims to increase the visibility and ease of use of Open Access journals, thereby promoting their increased usage and impact.
-(Source: DOAJ)
+(Source: Directory of Open Access Journals - http://www.doaj.org)

 In the context of Open Access, double-dipping occurs when a journal has an article processing charge (APC) for publishing an author’s work, as well as requiring payment (usually through a subscription fee) by the potential user of the work.
 This model makes the institution or author pay twice to access the work.
 (Source: Open Access Oxford http://openaccess.ox.ac.uk/glossary/)

 An electronic thesis or dissertation that can be accessed via the Internet in full or partial text.
 Many ETDs are published under Open Access principles.
-(Source: NDLTD)
+(Source: Networked Digital Library of Theses and Dissertations [NDLTD] - http://www.ndltd.org)

-Names of places that are applied to particular products (for example, Champagne).
+Names of places that are applied to particular products (for example, Champagne, Asiago cheese, Vidalia onions, etc. ).
 Those products have characteristics closely identified with their geographical place of origin.
-(Source: WIPO)
+(Source: WIPO - http://www.wipo.int/geo_indications/en/)

 Open Access journals that are available to their readers free-of-charge from the moment of publication, without embargo or restriction.
-Authors may or may not pay (“author fee”) to have their articles published in Gold OA journals.
-(Source: Sherpa)
+Authors may or may not pay (see “author fee”) to have their articles published in Gold OA journals.
+(Source: Sherpa - http://www.sherpa.ac.uk/documents/sherpaplusdocs/Nottingham-colour-guide...)

 Gratis OA is Open Access that is free of price barriers but not permission barriers, so it allows for free online access to works but not reuse, republication, or remixing of the original work.
 Also known as “Weak” Open Access.
 (Source: SPARC http://www.sparc.arl.org/resource/gratis-and-libre-open-access

 Some traditional journals offer an option for authors to make their individual articles freely accessible to anyone worldwide, for an additional fee.
 Other articles in the journal remain accessible only through subscription.
+Such journals are known as "hybrid journals."
 (Source: Scholarly Publishing at MIT Libraries – http://libraries.mit.edu/sites/scholarly/hybrid-journals/)

-The average number of times articles from a scholarly journal published in the past two years have been cited in the Journal Citation Reports (JCR).
-(Source: ULS – pitt.libguides, Citation Searching and Bibliometric Measures).
+Also known as "journal impact factor" or "JIF," the impact factor is the average number of times articles from a scholarly journal published in the past two years have been cited in the work, Journal Citation Reports (JCR).
+(Source: Pitt Research Guides - http://pitt.libguides.com/bibliometrics)

-Intellectual property that includes inventions, patents, trademarks, industrial designs, and geographic indications of source.
-(Source: NDLTD).
+Intellectual property that includes inventions, patents, trademarks, industrial designs, and geographical indications of source.
+(Source: WIPO: http://www.wipo.int/export/sites/www/freepublications/en/intproperty/450...)

-An online database or archive that provides access to digital collections, such as electronic theses and dissertations (ETDs), preprints, or faculty scholarship, and provides associated metadata regarding the documents.
+An online database or archive that provides access to digital collections, such as electronic theses and dissertations (ETDs), pre-prints, or faculty scholarship, and presents associated metadata regarding the these items.
 Also, a digital repository designed to collect the intellectual output of a particular institution or university.
-(Source: NDLTD)
+(Source: NDLTD - http://www.ndltd.org/resources/author-etds/publishing-and-repositories)

-Answers to common questions about intellectual properties that have been asked at the University of Pittsburgh: http://www.ogc.pitt.edu/publications/IP_Facts_Sheet.pdf.
+You can find answers to common questions about intellectual property that have been asked at the University of Pittsburgh in this information guide created by the university's Office of General Counsel: http://www.ogc.pitt.edu/publications/IP_Facts_Sheet.pdf.

 Many academic libraries are now beginning to act as publishers for scholarly works produced in their institutions and elsewhere.
 In some cases, the library works with the university scholarly press to publish works.
 In other cases, the library publishes works independently or separately from the academic press.
 This practice has come about due to the popularity of the Internet, social media, and the Open Source and Open Access movements.
 (Source: Library Publishing Coalition http://www.educopia.org/programs/lpc)